 Choose your language:

 To make the most of these networking events, don’t be afraid to get out there and ask people questions: “Where are you currently working?
 What kind of role do you play?
 What are some of the top projects?
 What’s the workload like?”
-Again, try not to look desperate, but let people know you are looking.
-Ask those who seem like they could be good leads to reconnect with you over a cup of coffee in the near future.
+Absolutely let people know you’re looking after you’ve taken some time to establish rapport—people love to help.
+Ask those who seem like they could be good leads to connect with you over a cup of coffee in the near future.
 Relatively informal meetings can turn into great opportunities.

 More resources to help you get that next position: